 - approved the external audit engagement letter, the audit plan and the budgeted audit fees payable to the external auditors;

 - determined the nature and extent of all non-audit services provided by the independent auditors and pre-approved all non-audit services undertaken;

-- obtained assurances from the independent auditors that adequate accounting records were being maintained; and
+- obtained assurances from the independent auditors that adequate accounting records were being maintained;

-Independence of external auditors, KPMG
+Independence of external auditors, PwC